-The World Walks for Water and Sanitation is a global event demanding action to address the world's largest crisis - water and sanitation.
+The World Walks for Water and Sanitation is a global event demanding action to address the water and sanitation crisis.

-Whilst most walks have now taken place, it's not too late to get involved and add your voice by joining the online walk.
-Tell politicians that it's time to put an end to empty promises.
+Whilst the World Walks for Water and Sanitation is behind us, you can still get involved and add your voice to the online walk.
+Tell politicians it's time to put an end to empty promises.